Drop Down Menu

 Edit 24-07-2017:

-The first time I saw Green Lantern I remember liking it but feeling a little underwhelmed.
+The first time I saw Green Lantern, I remember liking it but feeling a little underwhelmed.
 But I honestly can't remember why.
-Perhaps my expectations simply were too high.
+Perhaps my expectations were simply too high.
 I did think that most reviews were far too harsh and negative even back then.
 This criticism has even gotten worse over the years.
-I mean even Ryan Reynolds who plays Hal Jordan a.k.a.
-The Green Lantern makes fun of himself and the movie in Deadpool.
+I mean, even Ryan Reynolds, who plays Hal Jordan a.k.a.
+The Green Lantern, makes fun of himself and the movie in Deadpool.
 So I thought it was time to revisit and see if all of the negativity is justified.

 Also read: